This makes the compact and lightweight device ideal for on-site service purposes, but it can also be used for continuous analysis.

 The MFA 10.0 analyses various two-gas mixtures of argon, helium, carbon dioxide, methane, oxygen, nitrogen and hydrogen.
 The reading is carried out in a matter of seconds, applying the thermal conductivity measurement principle.
 The advantage of this technology is that the measuring cell enjoys a very long service life.

-The new WITT analyzer is particularly user-friendly.
+The new WITT analyser is particularly user-friendly.
 It is operated via a 7" touch screen with password protection.
 Gas combinations can be selected and alarm limits defined quite intuitively.
 If the limits are exceeded, an acoustic and/or visual alarm is triggered, and (where specified) an alarm acknowledgement requirement.
 All measurements can be viewed and exported via the measurement history function.

 Particularly useful for the user: Unlike competitor devices, the MFA 10.0 does not have to be recalibrated when the gas combination is changed.
 This simplifies handling and saves valuable working time.